querytechnology/tqc-php/README.md

 ## Installation

+Make sure you have an API key for the TinyQueries&trade; Compiler.
+You can get one here: https://tinyqueries.com/signup.
+You can choose to add `TINYQUERIES_API_KEY` to your ENV variabeles OR add it to your `.env` file if you have one.

 Windows:
 - Make sure you have PHP v7.0 or higher
 - Download the files `bin/tqc.phar` and `bin/tqc.bat` from this repo and put them in a folder which is in your PATH